ashesh6810/DDWP-DA/README.md

 6. Change value of "lead" and run training for any "x" in U-STNx or U-NETx
 7. Baseline U-NET model can be trained (and tested autoregressively) with Unet_noSTN.py

-Finally, the SPEnKF algorithm implementation is inspire from Tyrus Berry's presentation [here](http://math.gmu.edu/~berry/Presentations/KalmanPractical.pdf)
+Finally, the SPEnKF algorithm implementation is inspired from Tyrus Berry's presentation [here](http://math.gmu.edu/~berry/Presentations/KalmanPractical.pdf)
 For any questions , please reach out to me at akc6@rice.edu